I tried replicating from Amazon Aurora MySQL v3 to v2 in the reverse direction and it worked.

 Reverse replica?

-Aurora Version 3 is the source and Version 2 is the replica, and replication is being done between clusters.
+Aurora Version 3 is the source and Version 2 is the replica, and replication is being established between clusters.

-When upgrading from v2, we will provide a replication of the reverted version in case you want to switch back to v2, although this is not recommended.
+When upgrading from v2, we will provide a replication of the reversed version, although this is not recommended, in case you want to revert to v2.

-In plain MySQL, if you try to replicate in the opposite direction, an error will occur.
+In plain MySQL, if you try to replicate in the opposite direction, an error occurs.

-I've written about this in the past on my blog.
+I've written about this on my blog in the past.

 If you set up replication with MySQL 8.0 as the source and MySQL 5.7 as the replica, the replication will immediately stop with an error.